Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Data and methodology

 We do not use simultaneously all of the data points given above to fit the models under study, but arrange for three different combinations of observational points.
 Specifically, our dataset scenarios are the following: \begin{itemize} \item {\bf Baseline}: We consider as our Baseline dataset the one made of the following string of data: SNIa+$H(z)$+BAO+LSS+CMB.
-For this scenario, the SH0ES prior for $H_0$ is not included. \item {\bf Baseline+$S_8$}: In addition to the data considered in the Baseline set, we add the prior on the $S_8$ parameter. \item {\bf Baseline+$H_0$}: The Baseline data is in this case complemented with the prior on the $H_0$ parameter provided by the SH0ES team. \end{itemize} Using the above datasets, we proceed to analyze whether the two extensions of the Brans \& Dicke cosmology being considered in this work, namely the BD-$\Lambda$CDM and BD-RVM models, are capable to fit the observations in a comparable way to the concordance model (GR-$\CC$CDM), or maybe even better, and in particular if they are able to cope with the $\sigma_8$-tension \cite{DiValentino:2020vvd} and the $H_0$-tension \cite{DiValentino:2020zio}.
+For this scenario, the SH0ES prior for $H_0$ is not included. \item {\bf Baseline+$S_8$}: In addition to the data considered in the Baseline set, we add the prior on the $S_8$ parameter. \item {\bf Baseline+$H_0$}: The Baseline data is in this case complemented with the prior on the $H_0$ parameter provided by the SH0ES team. \end{itemize} Let us make clear at this point that the additional enhancement that might be obtained in the cases where a prior is added on top of the Baseline data (such as the situation in the last two dataset scenarios) is to be interpreted with care since the inclusion of priors may artificially drag the models' performance towards the desired direction.
+This is not always so, but it may happen.
+See Sections \ref{sec:discussion} and \ref{sec:conclusions} for further discussions on the impact of priors in the present analysis.
+Our main conclusions, however, will be derived from the results obtained with the Baseline dataset free from priors.
+The results obtained from the datasets containing a prior will be taken only as indicative.

+Using the above datasets, we proceed to analyze whether the two extensions of the Brans \& Dicke cosmology being considered in this work, namely the BD-$\Lambda$CDM and BD-RVM models, are capable to fit the observations in a comparable way to the concordance model (GR-$\CC$CDM), or maybe even better, and in particular if they are able to cope with the $\sigma_8$-tension \cite{DiValentino:2020vvd} and the $H_0$-tension \cite{DiValentino:2020zio}.

 In order to compare the BD-$\Lambda$CDM and the BD-RVM with the GR-$\Lambda$CDM, we define the joint $\chi^2$-function, with Gaussian errors, as follows: